fluxninja/aperture/docs/content/get-started/integrations/flow-control/flow-control.md

 ## Setup

-Aperture can interface with service instances via _Service Meshes_ or _SDKs_:
+Aperture can interface with service instances through _Service Meshes_ or
+_SDKs_:

 - Service Meshes: Aperture can be deployed with no changes to application code, using [Envoy](https://www.envoyproxy.io/).
 It latches onto Envoy’s